Snoop Dogg’s cereal ‘Snoop Loopz’ coming to a breakfast table near you

 (KTLA) – Snoop Dogg’s “next episode”?
 The breakfast business.

 The rapper, actor and entrepreneur is launching a new cereal called “Snoop Loopz.”
-The whole-grain cereal looks similar to Kellogg’s Fruit Loops, but it also includes marshmallows.
+The whole-grain cereal looks similar to Kellogg’s Froot Loops, but it also includes marshmallows.

 Fellow rapper and mogul Master P unveiled the new breakfast treat on Instagram over the weekend.